Vicken-Ghoubiguian/pepperApplications/README.md

 <a name="how_to_clone_this_repos"></a>
 ## How to clone this repos ?

-This repository contains a number of very large files.
+This repository contains a number of very large files, especially concerning languages (see)..

 <a name="useful_links"></a>
 ## Useful links